Informal Investigation – Fact Finding

-It is the employee’s line manager who will be responsible for managing a process of Supported Improvement.
-Although Supported Improvement is referred to in the Disciplinary Policy and Procedure, it is not a formal part of the Disciplinary Procedure.
+It is the employee’s line manager who will be responsible for managing a process of supported improvement.
+Although supported improvement is referred to in the Disciplinary Policy and Procedure, it is not a formal part of the policy.

-In most cases, issues concerning poor standards of behavior/action/conduct may be adequately resolved on an informal basis through discussion with the manager.
-In many cases, drawing the person’s attention to what they have done may be all that is needed and it will often be a more satisfactory method of dealing with a minor breach of discipline than recourse to the formal Disciplinary Procedure.
+In most cases, issues concerning poor standards of behaviour/conduct may be adequately resolved on an informal basis through discussion with the employee.
+In many cases, drawing the employee’s attention to what they have done may be all that is needed and it will often be a more satisfactory method of dealing with a minor breach of discipline than recourse to the formal Disciplinary Procedure.

-It should not be necessary for a staff-side representative or a representative from the Human Resources to be present at these informal, private, discussions. (see however more formal supported improvement processes below).
+It should not be necessary for a Trade Union/Professional Organisation Representative or a representative from Human Resources to be present at these informal discussions.
+(See more formal supported improvement processes below).

 Points to Consider:

-If the problem that has been highlighted requires a more structured process of Supported Improvement, but is still considered not to be misconduct in terms of the Disciplinary Policy, employees may be accompanied at such meetings by a friend, relative, colleague or trade union representative The purpose of this is to enable the employee to have someone with them who can support them in understanding the issues being discussed at the meeting and the ensuing actions, given that the discussion and agreed outcomes will be followed up in writing with the employee.
+If the problem that has been highlighted requires a more structured process of supported improvement, but is still considered not to be misconduct in terms of the Disciplinary Policy, employees may be accompanied at such meetings by a Trade Union/Professional Organisation Representative or a colleague, friend or relative not acting in a legal capacity.
+The purpose of which is to enable the employee to have someone with them who can support them in understanding the issues being discussed at the meeting and the ensuing actions.

 The individual should be given written confirmation, by their manager, of what has been agreed in terms of:

 The frequency of meetings regarding supported improvement should relate to the specific agreed actions.
-For example, if the supported improvement plan is to cover a three month period, then as a guide it would be expected that the employee’s would meet with the employee every month to properly take stock of progress.
-In between times, there may be specific other meetings / development sessions arranged with the manager / professional lead/ practice development to address the agreed areas for improvement.
+For example, if the supported improvement plan is to cover a three month period, then as a guide it would be expected that the manager would meet with the employee every month to review progress.
+In the interim, there may be other meetings / development sessions arranged with the manager / professional lead/ practice development to address the agreed areas for improvement.

-At the end of the period of the development plan a formal meeting should take place to review progress and determine if all actions have been completed to the agreed standard.
-If all agreed actions have been completed to the agreed standard and there is no further supported improvement necessary, then in line with the Policy, any documentation is removed from the personal file after six months if there has been no further incident or no further cause for concern.
+At the end of the supported improvement period a formal meeting should take place to review progress and determine if all actions have been completed to the agreed standard.
+If all agreed actions have been completed to the agreed standard and there is no further supported improvement necessary, then in line with policy, any documentation relating to the supported improvement period will be held in the employee’s personnel file and will be removed after six months if there has been no further incident or no further cause for concern.

-There may be a range of reasons why a plan is not completed within the original agreed timeframe, e.g. manager / mentor on leave / employee on leave / off sick, or other operational reasons.
+There may be a range of reasons why a plan is not completed within the original agreed timeframe, e.g. manager / mentor / employee on leave, off sick, or other operational reasons.
 The circumstances should be considered and where an extension is needed this should be agreed.